skoppe/dubster/README.md

 ## Running a Dubster Worker

+First of all, do a `docker pull skoppe/dubster-dub` and `docker pull skoppe/dubster-digger` .

-Create a data container (needed since dubster will fire off additional containers and needs a way to share data between them)
+Create a data container.
+Dubster will fire off additional containers and needs a way to share data between them.

 `docker create -v /gen --name dubsterdata skoppe/dubster /bin/true`